netcodedev/dev.netcode.plugin/README.md

 # Java plugin Utilities

-This project contains classes to simplify the process of loading jar files containing classes at runtime, acting as plugins.
+This project simplifies loading source from external jar files at runtime.
+This can be used for example to realise a plugin system.